-How to use MOT contingency testing to record test results when the service is unavailable, and where to get contingency codes and forms.
+How to record MOT test results when the MOT testing service isn't working, and where to get the contingency codes and certificates you need.

 Problems with your own IT or services